Vrezerino/Tegachan/README.md

 <h4>4.
 Do not post illegal content or links</h4>

 This site uses services from countries in which distribution of material of e.g. certain types of abuse is illegal.
-If you submit this type of content, your IP address will be forwarded to authorities and you will get banned permanently.
+If you submit this type of content, your IP address will get forwarded to authorities and/or at the very least, you will get banned permanently.

 <h4>5.
 Do not post extremely graphic images</h4>